brick-a-brack/eagle-animation/README.md

 ### Production build and release process

-- Run `npm i --force` to install dependencies.
+- Run `npm i --force` to install dependencies (`--force` is required because we use an old dependency).
-- Update `config.js` file.
+- Update `src/config.js` file if needed.
 - Update `version` value in `package.json` if needed.
-- Run `npm run build` to build the web bundle and main script in the `dist/electron` directory.
-- Run `npm run package:windows`, `npm run package:linux` and `npm run package:mac` to build release files.
+- Run `npm run build:win`, `npm run build:linux` and `npm run build:mac` to build release files.
-- Create a draft release on Github.
+- Create a draft release on Github tag it with the version `vX.X.X`.
 - Merge into master.

 ### Development mode

 - Run `npm i --force` to install dependencies.
 - Run `npm start` to launch the application in dev mode.

-_Note: Because app backend and web bundle are splitted, any change in the backend part will relaunch the whole app.
-At the moment, it does not kill the previous openned window._

 ### Telemetry